RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's also strongly adviced to not rename an old es_settings.cfg file to es_settings.xml for use in ES-DE as it may cause undefined behavior and crashes.

-If migrating from Batocera or Recalbox, be aware that ES-DE follows the RetroPie naming conventions for most game systems.
+If migrating from Batocera, RetroBat or Recalbox, be aware that ES-DE follows the RetroPie naming conventions for most game systems.
 This means that your game files may not be found unless the folders are renamed accordingly.
-Such an example is the Sega SG-1000 system which in Batocera and Recalbox has the _sg1000_ system name, but is _sg-1000_ in RetroPie and ES-DE.
+Such an example is the Sega SG-1000 system which in Batocera, RetroBat and Recalbox has the _sg1000_ system name, but is _sg-1000_ in RetroPie and ES-DE.
 See the [Supported game systems](USERGUIDE-DEV.md#supported-game-systems) table at the bottom of this guide for the correct system names in ES-DE.

-Another potential issue when migrating from Recalbox (and possibly Batocera) is that the path tag requires a leading ./ in ES-DE while that's not present in those other forks.
+Another potential issue when migrating from another EmulationStation fork is that the path tag requires a leading ./ in ES-DE while that may not be present in other forks.
 If you don't see any metadata for your games inside ES-DE, then simply add the ./ characters to each path tag and it should hopefully work.

 Example of an unreadable path tag:
 ```
-<path>Another World.hdf</path>
+<path>Another World.lha</path>
 ```

 Example of a correct path tag readable by ES-DE:
 ```
-<path>./Another World.hdf</path>
+<path>./Another World.lha</path>
 ```

 ## Removing orphaned data

 Manually removing game files from the ROMs directory tree instead of deleting them from ES-DE using the metadata editor will make any corresponding scraped media files, gamelist.xml entries and custom collection entries orphaned, i.e. they will refer to non-existent files.
 Although this is correctly handled by ES-DE and is not causing any serious issues, it does lead to unnecessary disk space usage and it does produce log warnings in es_log.txt on application startup.
 If a huge amount of game files have been manually removed it can also lead to performance problems.

 In order to remove such unnecessary media files and configuration file entries, the _Orphaned data cleanup_ utility in the _Utilities_ menu can be used.
 This tool should be largely self-explanatory.
-Although it should generally be safe to use, unforeseen issues can occur so make sure to make backups of at least your `.emulationstation/gamelists` and `.emulationstation/collections` directories before attempting to use this tool.
+And although it should generally be safe to use, unforeseen issues can occur so make sure to make backups of at least your `.emulationstation/gamelists` and `.emulationstation/collections` directories before attempting to use this tool.

 It's recommended to run this utility with the _Show hidden games_ setting enabled as orphaned gamelist.xml folder entries may otherwise not get purged.